 Whether reading or watching, there's a tablet for either one

-As you'd expect, the larger Fire HD costs more than the smaller, but there's more to break down here.
+As you'd expect, the larger Fire HD costs more than the smaller one, but there's more to break down here.
 The Fire HD 10's display isn't just bigger, it's denser with a 1920x1200 resolution coming in at 224ppi, versus the smaller HD 8's 189ppi.
-You're also paying for a difference in storage capacity, with the HD 10 doubling the HD 8's options, though you can expand the storage on either device with a microSD card.
+Both offer the same 32GB and 64GB storage options, and both can be expanded with a microSD card.

 Specs aside, the Fire HD 8 and HD 10 offer relatively similar experiences, with both tablets running on Amazon's Fire OS interface rather than a more traditional build of Android.
 You get all of your apps from the Amazon Appstore, rather than the Google Play Store, and that means a much more Amazon-centric ecosystem.